COMP122/comp122-s23/assembly-programming/notes_02_15.md

      - System.out  : 1  : stdout
      - System.err  : 2  : stderr
   - The main subroutine:
-    - formal arguements
+    - formal arguments
-      1. number of command line arguements (int argc,  args.length)
+      1. number of command line arguments (int argc,  args.length)
-      1. an array of arguements: (char * argv[], String[] args)
+      1. an array of arguments: (char * argv[], String[] args)
       1. an associative array of environment variables (char ** envp)
   - Life cycle of process
-    - Modelled with a FSA
+    - Modeled with a FSA
-  - trap versus interupt
+  - trap versus interrupt
     - OS is effectively called
     - trap: syn, inside of my program,
       - I have control over those
       - we want to avoid
-    - interupt: asyn, outside of my program
+    - interrupt: asynchronous, outside of my program
-      - no control over the interupt
+      - no control over the interrupt
       - can't avoid
   - rval and lval
+  - registers:
+     - just a piece of small memory, located inside the CPU

+  - OSI/ISO and TCP/IP models
+    - host versus network layers

 ---

-## Shell Tid bit:
+## Shell Tidbit:

    1. Process:
       - Anatomy: